EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 <p>Embeddings are trained or learned from a large corpus of text data, and whatever human prejudice or bias exists in the corpus becomes imprinted into the vector data of the embeddings.</p>
 </div>

-This is true of all machine learning to some extent (models learn, reproduce, and often amplify whatever biases exist in training data) but this is literally, concretely true of word embeddings. @Caliskan2016 show how the GloVe word embeddings (the same embeddings we used in Section \@ref(glove)) replicate human-like semantic biases.
+This is true of all machine learning to some extent (models learn, reproduce, and often amplify whatever biases exist in training data), but this is literally, concretely true of word embeddings. @Caliskan2016 show how the GloVe word embeddings (the same embeddings we used in Section \@ref(glove)) replicate human-like semantic biases.

 - Typically Black first names are associated with more unpleasant feelings than typically white first names.